Permafrost/Tundra/SERVICES.md

   * [Canonical XML Version 1.1 With Comments]
   * [Exclusive Canonical XML Version 1.0]
   * [Exclusive Canonical XML Version 1.0 With Comments]
-* `$mode` is a choice of bytes, stream, or string, and determines the type of object `$content.canonical` is returned as.
-Defaults to stream.

 #### Outputs: